jupyter/enhancement-proposals/145-transport-encryption/transport-encryption.md

 - _Default off._ With `transport_encryption` set to `disabled`, no keys are generated, the kernel launch is identical to today, and the Curve fields are absent from the connection file.
 A kernel that loads such a file behaves exactly as before.
 - `auto` with a non-advertising kernelspec silently starts the kernel unencrypted; `required` with such a kernelspec fails at startup.
-- _Transport._ Encryption applies to `tcp` only; `ipc://` connections rely on filesystem permissions as today, and `required` with a non-`tcp` transport is an error.
+- _Transport._ Encryption applies to both supported transports, `tcp` and `ipc`.
+It is essential for `tcp`, where loopback ports have no access control; for `ipc`, where the socket file is already access-controlled by filesystem permissions, CurveZMQ is optional defense-in-depth (it additionally encrypts the traffic and authenticates peers that share the socket's permissions).
+Both policies (`auto` and `required`) provision keys over either transport.
 - _Curve availability._ The check lives on the manager (`zmq.has("curve")`); a `libzmq` built without `libsodium` or Curve support simply never produces a connection file with keys, so the kernel never attempts to apply Curve options.
 - _Browser exposure._ `jupyter_server`'s REST API (`/api/kernels`) and WebSocket models carry no Curve fields; the keys exist only in the on-disk connection file and on the server-side manager.
-CurveZMQ here protects the local-host TCP sockets between the server-side client and the kernel process, not the browser-to-server channel (which is HTTPS/WSS's responsibility).
+CurveZMQ here protects the local-host kernel sockets between the server-side client and the kernel process, not the browser-to-server channel (which is HTTPS/WSS's responsibility).
 - _Restart._ Keys are reused across restarts (the connection file is preserved) to allow reconnection on restart.
 - _Debugger._ `ipykernel`'s debugger socket, which connects back to the now-encrypted `shell` channel, is configured as a Curve client; the `debugpy` socket is not given Curve options.